Analisjohnsmith/AN.KI/README.md

 why does it say OS?
+Read me.

 If fully decoded and applied, it could represent 200–300 years of medical progress in one archive: from molecular therapies to planetary health systems.